Budgeting sucks.

 - Avoid buying bottled water and instead use a refillable bottle.

 - When you eat out at restaurants, find places with discounts that apply to you!
-This is great for teachers, veterans, students, kids, elderly, and first responders.
+This is great for teachers, veterans, students, kids, the elderly, and first responders.

 - Raise/lower your thermostat by 3 degrees in Summer/Winter months